memakeit/mmi-form/README.md

 The advantages of using this module include:

-* in browsers that do not support the new input types (email, tel, url, etc) or new input attributes (pattern, required, etc) server-side validation rules are *automatically* generated
+* in browsers that do not support the new input types (email, tel, url, etc) or new input attributes (pattern, required, etc), the corresponding server-side validation rules are *automatically* generated
-* with the jQuery form validation plugin enabled, client-side validation is generated using the server-side validation rules
+* with the jQuery form validation plugin enabled, client-side validation is generated from the server-side validation rules

 This module provides the following plugins: